 It is important for you to ensure that the right size and weight of fire extinguisher is available at your business premises to meet the fire safety regulations.

-Even though the fire extinguishers are classified into five main types, the dry powder and water extinguishers have different versions which means there are a total of eight different types of fire extinguishers to choose from.
-The eight different types of fire extinguishers include specialist dry powder, standard dry powder, foam, water spray, water mist, water spray, wet chemical and carbon dioxide.
+Even though extinguishers are commonly grouped into five main types, some — particularly water and dry powder — are available in specialist variants.
+This means there are multiple extinguisher designs used in practice, including standard and specialist dry powder, foam, water spray, water mist, wet chemical, and carbon dioxide.
 There is no single fire extinguisher that can be used on all classes of fire.

 Here is a brief summary of different fire classes along with a reference chart displaying the type of extinguisher for each glass of fire.
 We also share detailed explanation of different types of fire extinguishers below.